MrMaverick79/you-autocomplete-me/README.md

    **3. Generate predictions using the model**

 NB: Using the ml5 library from localhost results in CORS errors.
-You might notice that if ou try to create a basic HTML template and then try to run your page, you will get a 404 error in the console.
+You might notice that if you try to create a basic HTML template and then try to run your page, you will get a 404 error in the console.

 To avoid this, one solution is to run this project as a live server.
 I used **Live Server**, which is available as an extension with VS Code.

-In React placing the models into the `public` folder helped to overcome the same issues.
+In React, placing the models into the `public` folder helped to overcome the same issues.

 To see your model in action, you can create a basic HTML file using this boiler plate from ml5: